Automattic/wc-load-testing/README.md

+# DO NOT USE ON LIVE SITES OR LIVE DATABASES!
+ONLY FOR TESTING!
+THIS WILL MODIFY YOUR SITE SETTINGS AND WILL ADD JUNK DATA!

 # wc-load-testing
 Load testing for common but expensive WooCommerce flows.

+Tested on FireFox

 # Install
 1. Clone this repo into the plugins folder.